Thodoris-el/Connectly-Project/README.md

 - ID: each conversation has a unique ID
 - Facebook_id: The facebook ID of the customer
+- Type: The type of the conversation that has been started (for now the only supported type is the review)
 - Stage: The stage of the conversation
 - Product: the product that the customer bought
 - CreatedAt: Time when the customer was created